choste/Koa-service-template/README.md

 npm test
 ```

-this runs a set of endpoint test using mocha and supertest.
+This first runs a set of endpoint test using [mocha](https://mochajs.org/) and [supertest](https://github.com/visionmedia/supertest).
+Then, as a post test step, the code style is check using [eslint](http://eslint.org/).